ourcodingclub/ourcodingclub.github.io/_tutorials/dataviz-beautification-synthesis.md

 <center> <img src="{{ site.baseurl }}/assets/img/tutorials/dataviz-beautification-synthesis/distributions2.png" alt="Img" style="width: 500px;"/> </center>

+__You may get a warning that the font in the theme is not available on your computer.__ If that happens, go back to the code chunk constructing `theme_niwot()` and remove the font line `text = element_text(family = "Helvetica Light"),` or replace the font with another one you have available.
+Then, remember to re-run that code chunk to update the function before proceeding.

-This is better, but it's still taxing on a reader or observer of the graph to figure out, for example, where is the mean in each cateogry.
+This graph is better, but it's still taxing on a reader or observer of the graph to figure out, for example, where is the mean in each cateogry.
 Thus we can overlay the violins with box plots.

 ```r
 (distributions3 <- ggplot(niwot_richness, aes(x = fert, y = richness)) +